 The volunteer will be the project leader and will be the responsible for the coordination of the activities that the group of international volunteers will engage in.
-Each MTV includes two short term projects that will be led by a volunteer except the last MTV18.13 which includes three short term projects to be led.
+Each MTV includes two short term projects that will be led by a volunteer.
 Your tasks will be the following:

 1. The volunteer has to arrive to Morelia, Michoacan, Mexico on the first day of the workcamp for a compulsory leader training course.
 During the training all the tasks will be explained in detail (reception of the volunteers, management of extra fee, recreational activities and time management).
-The volunteer will be traveling to La Penita de Jaltemba, NAyarit after staying for six days in Morelia.
-The travel costs will be covered by Vive Mexico.
+The volunteer will be traveling to La Penita de Jaltemba, Nayarit after staying for six days in Morelia.
+The travel costs to the workcamp will be covered by Vive Mexico.
+After finishing the workcamps in Guayabitos, the volunteer can directly leave, he/she does not need to go back to Morelia.

 2. To coordinate the reception of the volunteers